JuliaCon/www.juliacon.org/2027/index.md

 ~~~

 \begin{rowheader}{title="JuliaCon at a Glance", color=""}\end{rowheader}

 @@row,row-section
 @@col-12
-Welcome to **JuliaCon 2027**, the premier annual conference for the Julia programming language community!
+Welcome to **JuliaCon Global 2027**, the premier annual conference for the Julia programming language community!
 This exciting event brings together developers, researchers, and enthusiasts from around the globe to celebrate and explore the power and versatility of Julia.
 @@
 @@